Maik-0000FF/schnelle-umlaute/README.md

 ### Supported Characters

+**Default mappings (configurable):**

 **Lowercase (400ms delay):** `a`→`ä` | `o`→`ö` | `u`→`ü` | `s`→`ß`

 **Uppercase (700ms delay, longer for coordination):** `A`→`Ä` | `O`→`Ö` | `U`→`Ü`

 **Note:** The uppercase delay is longer because typing Shift+Letter+Space requires more finger coordination.

+**All character mappings are fully customizable!** You can configure up to 20 custom input→output mappings via `fcitx5-config-qt`.
+See the "Customizing Character Mappings" section below for details.

 ## 📋 Requirements